Cody Kukuk: Criminal history

 In November 2014, Kukuk was arrested in Long Beach, California, due to a warrant issued for an aggravated robbery committed in Lawrence earlier in the month.
 He was extradited to Lawrence to await trial.
 Afterwards, the Red Sox put Kukuk on the restricted list (making him ineligible to play, but still part of the organization).

-On May 7, 2015, Kukuk pleaded no contest to aggravated robbery, robbery and aggravated burglary.
+On May 7, 2015, Kukuk pleaded no contest to aggravated robbery, robbery, and aggravated burglary.
 Facing up to 519 months (over 43 years) in prison if given the maximum sentence, on June 9 he was sentenced to three and a half years for his actions.
 In addition to his 42-month prison sentence, Kukuk was ordered to serve 36 months of post release supervision after he is released from prison.
 He was also ordered to register as a violent offender for 15 years after his sentence is complete.
 Additionally, Judge Paula Martin ordered Kukuk to pay restitution to the victims and pay the cost of his extradition from California to Kansas.
-The Red Sox released Kukuk following the prison sentence.
+The Red Sox released Kukuk following his sentencing.